-Whale Meat processing - considered controversial since the number of whales has declined increasingly during years of over-exploitation and some species are at the point of becoming extinct.
+Whaling - considered controversial since the number of whales has declined increasingly during years of overexploitation and some species are at the point of becoming extinct.
 The controversy on an ethical level also concerns the suffering that the animals are subjected to when hunted.